-Whereas revision means to (quite literally) ‘re-see’ the written piece in new light.
-This involves a careful review of the actual content, or substance.
-So it’s a stepping-back of sorts to consider things like: logical relay of the message, structuring of points.
+Whereas revision means to (quite literally) ‘re-see’ the written piece in a new light.
+This involves a careful review of the actual content or substance.
+So it’s a stepping-back of sorts to consider things like a logical relay of the message, structuring of points, etc.

 Goals include: logical development, depth, and engagement.

 More often than not, our peer reviewers choose the 'editing' path because it feels more concrete.
 They make adjustments to conventions, sentence structure, and word choice quite simply because they can produce these marks more plentifully; rather than the deep work involved in hammering away at the content.

 Long issue short, they’re all top-heavy on the editing and super-scant on the revision.

 Obviously breaking apart the review process into Revision versus Edits makes sense, but in this pivot strategy, we’re actually going to break the process into three manageable phases for our students.